PaperPrototype/Intro-Voxel-Terrain-in-Unity/README.md

 If you want to contribute then read our [Guidelines](https://github.com/Nanite3D/Nanite-course-Guidelines) it shouldn't take you more than 1 minute to read.
 Seriously its super short.

 # Currently being made
 this course is still being written as you read this.
-This (paragraph) will be removed once the course is finished.

-Temporary showcase video https://www.youtube.com/watch?v=HvpDE3eM6v4 (I will make a better video once the course is more finished and finalized, and I can showcase planet generation)
+Breaking changes may be introduced.
+Join the Discord for a changelog and one-on-one help from me https://discord.gg/Gp7YEUkVHC